JJNod88/PP1_html_css/README.md

 ### 1. Landing Page (Home)
 * Landing Page section -
     * An image of a football will instantly tell the user the sites main focus, giving it visual context to grab their attention.
     * The image has text overlay with the Sites Name, a catchy slogan, and a location.
-Re-inforcing the reason the site exists and why the User is visiting.
+Reinforcing the reason the site exists and why the User is visiting.
     * The image has an opacity value, to help blend the text and header.

 ![image-of-landing-page](/assets/images/readme-images/landing-page.png)